 In case you missed it: District Wise Crop Production in Karnataka: List of Crops Grown in Karnataka

 Fertilizer doses will be applied based on the variety, soil fertility, climate, and planting season.
 The FYM is usually mixed with the soil during plowing when it has decomposed.
-A basal dose of 6-8 tons of FYM and poultry manure applied at 28 kg N/acre (on an N equivalent basis) along with Azospirillum at 400 g/acre was found to be the most economical organic nutrient schedule for bitter gourd.
+A basal dose of 6-8 tons of FYM and poultry manure applied at 28 kg N/acre (on an N equivalent basis) and Azospirillum at 400 g/acre was the most economical organic nutrient schedule for bitter gourd.
 At flowering, the balance will be given.
 A ring of fertilizer is applied 6-7 cm from the base of the stem.

 Bitter Gourd Irrigation